Chambered nautilus: Subspecies

 N. p. pompilius is by far the most common and widespread of all nautiluses.
 It is sometimes called the emperor nautilus due to its large size.
 The distribution of N. p. pompilius covers the Andaman Sea east to Fiji and southern Japan south to the Great Barrier Reef.
 Exceptionally large specimens with shell diameters up to 254 mm have been recorded from Indonesia and northern Australia.
 This giant form was described as Nautilus repertus, but most scientists do not consider it a separate species.

 N. p. suluensis is a much smaller animal, restricted to the Sulu Sea in the southwestern Philippines, after which it is named.
 The largest known specimen measured 160 mm in shell diameter.

 Shell geometry

 The chambered nautilus is often used as an example of the golden spiral.
 While nautiluses show logarithmic spirals, their ratios range from about 1.24 to 1.43, with an average ratio of about 1.33 to 1.
 The golden spiral's ratio is 1.618.
-This is actually visible when the cut nautilus is inspected.
+This is visible when the cut nautilus is inspected.